-V3: Through new development at Shoreham Harbour, Shoreham Airport^{22A} and New Monks Farm, new opportunities for employment will have been created to benefit the economic prosperity of Adur-as well as the wider sub-region.
+V3: Through new development at Shoreham Harbour, Shoreham Airport20 and New Monks Farm, new opportunities for employment will have been created to benefit the economic prosperity of Adur as well as the wider sub-region.
 Training opportunities will be supported, where appropriate.

-V4: Much of the regeneration of Shoreham Harbour will have been delivered, achieving a mix of residential, employment, community, education, leisure and retail development, affordable housing, and new employment opportunities.
+V4: Much of the regeneration of Shoreham Harbour will have been delivered, achieving a mix of residential, employment, community, leisure and retail development, and affordable housing.
 The regeneration work will also have provided an opportunity for consolidating, reconfiguring and enhancing activities of the Port of Shoreham, which will continue to play a vital role in the local economy.
 Relocation of some commercial uses will have resulted in a more attractive urban environment and an improved interface between the Harbour and the rest of Adur.